 Two undefeated teams remain, as the Atlanta Falcons and Houston Texans sit at 5-0.
-The Falcons have opened a 3½ game division lead, as the Bucs, Panthers and Saints all have just one victory heading into the sixth week of the NFL season.
+The Falcons have opened a 3½ game division lead, as the Bucs, Panthers and Saints all have just one victory heading into KP’s NFL Week 6 picks.

 This week, Atlanta hosts the 1-3 Raiders and head into the game as a heavy favorite.
 Meanwhile, the Texans will have a major test against Aaron Rodgers and the Green Bay Packers.